-Progress Actions Required Realised Not appli- cable Has the organisation designated a person responsible for the Ethics Line?
-V Has the organisation designated and made explicit the group of experts or body/bodies responsible for to managing and resolving notifications received via the Ethics Line (e.g., Permanent or Ad Hoc Ethics Committee, RRI Office(r), etc.)?
-V Has the organisation defined and made explicit the communication channels of the Ethics Line (e-mail, telephone, online form, app, etc.)? √ Has the organisation defined and made explicit the type of notifications that can be made via the Ethics Line (e.g., suggestions, proposals, queries, complaints, alerts, and/or reports)?
-V Has the organisation defined and made explicit the way in which the information is collected and managed through the Ethics Line (e.g., confidentially, anonymously, or publicly)?
-V Has the organisation defined and made explicit the way in which the information collected and managed through the Ethics Line is archived? $\sqrt{}$ Has the organisation defined and made explicit the basic functions of the Ethics Line? √ Has the organisation draw up an action protocol as an operating guide for receiving and managing notifications via the Ethics Line (phases, timing, prevention, correction, promotion and dissemination of actions, investigation processes, or complaint notifications, etc.)?
-V Has the Ethics Line covered the RRI key Research Integrity?
-Has the Ethics Line covered the RRI key Gender Perspective?
-Has the Ethics Line covered the RRI key Open Access?
-Has the Ethics Line covered key Public Engagement?
-Has the organisation designed and implemented a process to monitor the proper operation of the Ethics Line?
-V Has the organisation performed communication actions aimed to improve knowledge and the use of the Ethics Line by the internal and/or external stakeholders of the RPO/RFO?
-V Has the organisation offered accountability to its stakeholders for the progress and performance of the Ethics Line (e.g., monitoring report, impact report, web dashboard, newsletter, etc.)?
-V
+Pi rogress Actions Required Realised Not appli- cable as the organisation designated a person sponsible for the Ethics Line? \checkmark Ha ex re Pe ave you designated and made explicit the group of sperts or body/bodies responsible for managing and solving notifications received via the Ethics Line (e.g., ermanent or Ad Hoc Ethics Committee, RRI Office(r), ic.)? \checkmark CC ave you defined and made explicit the Ethics Line's ommunication channels (e-mail, telephone, online form, op, etc.)? \checkmark no su ave you defined and made explicit the type of otifications that can be made via the Ethics Line (e.g., uggestions, proposals, queries, complaints, alerts nd/or reports)? \checkmark int ar ave you defined and made explicit the way in which the formation collected through the Ethics Line is collected nd managed (e.g., confidentially, anonymously or ublicly)? \checkmark int ave you defined and made explicit the way in which the formation collected and managed through the Ethics ne is archived? \checkmark ave you defined and made explicit the basic functions if the Ethics Line? \checkmark gu Et pr ave you drawn up an action protocol as an operating uide for receiving and managing notifications via the thics Line (phases, timing, prevention, correction, comotion and dissemination actions, investigation rocesses for warning or complaint notifications, etc.)? \checkmark ave you designed and implemented actions to tackle RI key: Integrity? ave you designed and implemented actions to tackle RI key: Gender? ave you designed and implemented actions to tackle RI key: Open Access? ave you designed and implemented actions to tackle RI key: Public engagement? ave you defined a process to generate Frequently sked Questions (FAQ)?
+Ha ave you elaborated and specified an updated ocument for Frequently Asked Questions (FAQ)? pr ave you designed and implemented some kind of ocess to monitor the proper operation of the Ethics ne? \checkmark im ave you carried out communication actions aimed at approving the knowledge and use of the Ethics Line by e RPO's/RFO's internal and/or external stakeholders? \checkmark ac ar (e ave you carried out communication actions to offer ccountability to RPO/RFO stakeholders for the progress ad performance of the Ad Hoc Ethics Committee on R&I e.g., monitoring report, impact report, web dashboard, ewsletter, etc.)? \checkmark